 - Assign a buddy.
 During family get-togethers, identify someone to be on hand to keep a close watch on older loved ones to make certain they remain comfortable.

-For further hot weather safety tips for seniors, contact Grace Home Care, providers of top-rated elder care in Topeka.
+For further hot weather safety tips for seniors, contact Grace Home Care, providers of top-rated senior care in Topeka, KS.
 We are also the perfect companion for seniors throughout the summer months and beyond, offering as much or as little care and support in the home as needed to ensure optimal health and wellbeing, including meal preparation and monitoring food and fluid intake, engagement in interesting conversations and pastimes, transportation to fun excursions, and much more.